photon1503/az-native/demos/readme.md

 - API Versions and Revisions
 - Securing API Access using Authentication & Managed Identities-
 - Using Redis Cache in API Management
-- Intro to GraphQL and Use Cases
-- Introduction to APIM Synthetic GraphQL

 ## Implementing Real Time Micro-Frontends & User Interfaces